Organizations and Resources

 Board of Trustees and Governance

 - Association of Governing Boards of Universities and Colleges: AGB provides trustees, presidents, and board professionals of public and independent colleges and universities with information about best practices, board governance, and national issues affecting colleges and universities.
 By virtue of Hampshire’s membership in AGB, a wide range of resources, publications, and webinars are available to our trustees.
-The 2016 National Conference on Trusteeship will be held April 17-19 in Washington, D.C.

 - New England Commission of Higher Education (NECHE): NECHE is the regional accreditation agency for colleges and universities in the six New England states: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont, as well as for several international institutions of higher education.
 The Commission consists of faculty, administrators, and trustees from affiliated institutions and public members.
 It is recognized by the U.S. Secretary of Education as a reliable authority on the quality of education for the institutions it accredits.
 The Commission is also recognized by the Council for Higher Education Accreditation (CHEA), affirming that its Standards and processes are consistent with the quality, improvement, and accountability expectations that CHEA has established.